fajr-lilypad/seashell-speaker/README.md

 ## Firmware

-Unlike my previous audio projects, instead of using a micro sd card storing songs played by a df player, I used
+Unlike my previous audio projects, instead of using a micro sd card storing songs played by a df player, I used bluetooth connection via an esp32 and a BluetoothA2DPSink library I found from user pschatzmann.
+The code is fairly simple, and checks the tilt sensor in the background periodically, intercepting when a tilt is detected to pause/play audio.

 ## Notes and Acknowledgements
 - Thank you to *hackclub* and the *fallout* team for this oppurtunity and for making this project possible!